mastash3ff/kbai_notes/6_production_systems/notes.md

 Want to build theories at all three of these different levels of abstractions.

 Most of AI work is done at the top two levels.

+## What are the layers of Watson?

+Physical Computer(Hardware layer), Searching & Decision-Making(Algorithm Layer), and answering the inputted clue(Knowledge Layer).

+## Assumptions of Cognitive Architectures

+* Goal-oriented
+* Rich,complex environment
+* Significant knowledge
+* Symbols and abstractions
+* Flexible and function of the environment

+## Architecture + Content = Behavior

+Function for cognitive architectures:  Percepts -> Action

+Similiar to computer architecture, stored memory is operated on to get an action.

+What is a good architecture?

+## A Cognitive Architecture for Production Systems

+Deliberation:  Reasoning <-> Learning <-> Memory

+SOAR:  Procedural Semantic Episodic
+             \       |      /
+             Working Memory

+SOAR has been worked on for the last 30 years by Neville, Lear and Rosenbloom.

+Episodic knowledge has to do with events.
+Semantic knowledge has to do with generalizations in the forms of concepts and models of the world.
+Procedural has to do with how to do certain things.

+## Return to the Pitcher

+How do baseball Percepts get mapped into action?
+Pitcher has certain knowledge.
+Can perceive from the world.
+For example, can perceive the bases, batter, current state of game, specific batter, positions of own team mates.
+Picture has goals.

+## Action Selection

+State 0.
+Feature1 : value1.
+Piicture wants to get to goal state.
+Path from current state to goal state.
+Illustrated in abstract state space.

+## Putting Content in the Architecture

+Inning : 7th
+portion : top
+runners : 2nd and 3rd
+outs : 2
+batter : prado
+average : .256
+bats: right-handed
+score: 3-2
+goal: escape inning (don't let batter hit the ball)

+## Bringing in Memory

+Using the previous knowledge, present production rules.

+i.e. If goal is to Escape, I perceive 2 outs, I perceive a runner on 2nd and I perceive no runner on 1st.
+THEN suggest goal intenionlaly walk batter (Intentional Walk)

+another example, If goal is Intentional Walk THEN suggest intentional-walk operator

+Capturing these rules in SOAR's long term memory.

+Knowledge is very detailed in these examples.